Atharane/git-basics/readme.md

 # 👋 Haido
-The basic crash course for the newbies learning git & github
+The basic crash course for the newbies learning git & gitHub

 ## What is Git?